Showing posts with label plants. Show all posts

 A trio of camels lined the Anne Cox Chamber Flower Walk.

-They were composed of brown bushy plants, with a little greenery on their faces.
-The mats/blanket upon their backs was covered in multi-colors of green plants.
+They were composed of brown bushy plants with a little greenery on their faces.
+The mats/blankets upon their backs were covered in multi-colors of green plants.

 On one of the camels sat a rider his upper body was covered in greenery, his pants a reddish-brown, and his boots matched the matt.